 On September 9, 2021, President Biden announced a new COVID-19 Action Plan entitled the "Path out of the Pandemic" (the "Plan").
 The Plan mandates COVID-19 vaccinations or at least weekly COVID-19 testing for all U.S. employers with 100 or more employees.
-The United States Department of Labor's Occupational Safety and Health Administration issued on November 5, 2021 an emergency temporary standard (the "ETS") entitled "COVID-19 Vaccination and Testing: Emergency Temporary Standard" to make certain requirements of the Plan effective beginning December 5, 2021 and other requirements of the Plan effective beginning January 4, 2022, pending issuance of a permanent rule.
+The United States Department of Labor's Occupational Safety and beginning December 5, 2021 and other requirements of the Plan effective beginning January 4, 2022, pending issuance of a permanent rule.
 Legal challenges to the ETS are currently underway, and additional challenges are possible, which leads to uncertainty about the potential timing of when or if the ETS might actually take effect.
 The Fifth Circuit Court of Appeals has currently issued a stay of the effectiveness of the ETS.
-If the ETS becomes effective, whether due to the lifting of the Fifth Circuit Court of Appeals' stay or otherwise, it could increase the challenges of maintaining and growing our number of employees across all functions and will create operational burdens necessary to track vaccination status and enforce weekly COVID-19 testing of non-vaccinated employees.
+If the ETS becomes effective, whether due to the lifting of the weekly COVID-19 testing of non-vaccinated employees.
 Competition for employees has significantly increased, while high industry turnover rates remain.
 This mandate could lead to additional employee turnover caused by employees moving to smaller employers that are exempt from the ETS.
 If we are unable to continue to attract and retain employees at our current level, we could be required to increase employee compensation in an effort to prevent understaffing at our stores.
 An increase in our expenses or in the number of employee vacancies could materially and adversely affect our growth and profitability.